-The data you analyse will help you uncover the moments of pain (when your customers seem to be disappointed and leave) or moments of glory (when your brands exceeds the customer’s expectations).
+The data you analyse will help you uncover the moments of pain (when your customers seem to be disappointed and leave) or moments of glory (when your brands exceed the customer’s expectations).

 Thereby your map will help you identify those moments and their impact on customer behaviour and on costs of service, loss of earnings or income surplus.